BLUE SERENGETI [DOCUMENTARY | 43 MINUTES | 2016]

 Production - Discovery Channel & True Blue Films

-International Ocean Film Festival (Selection)
+International Ocean Film Festival (Winner Award for Science)

 Discovery Channel Shark Week Finale (2016)